Discussion –

 Summative assessment is a more traditional form of assessing student learning.
 It comprises assessing students at the end of educational programs against a set threshold.
 The summative assessment delivers a holistic report on the educational program, including the role of teachers, the mode of instruction, and the learning environment.

 Examples of summative assessments include quizzes and tests to understand what students have learned throughout the program.
-However, a downside of summative assessments is that their result-oriented nature may induce anxiety in students preventing them from putting their best foot forward during the assessment.
+However, a downside of summative assessments is that their result-oriented nature may induce anxiety in students, preventing them from putting their best foot forward during the assessment.

 formative assessment